ps-19/website/README.md

 <br>

 # How to Contribute
 Firstly thank you if you want to contribute to this repository.
-[Note that](), please contact with us in our [Discord](https://discord.gg/R3cnnK6fy9) server or create and [issue](https://github.com/Bash-Woman-Community/website/issues/new) before contributing to the repository.
+[Note that](), please contact with us in our [Discord](https://discord.gg/R3cnnK6fy9) server or create an [issue](https://github.com/Bash-Woman-Community/website/issues/new) before contributing to the repository.

 You may know the 3 easy steps of contribution to a open-source repo like this -
 * Fork
 * Code
 * Pull Request

-And after going through the code description you may have already understood how can you make contribution or which parts demands your effort.
-You have to work on the `highlighted` parts mentions above.
+And after going through the code description you may have already understood how can you make contribution or which part demands your effort.
+You have to work on the `highlighted` parts mentioned above.

 Let me quickly recap the tasks for you:
-* Create Google Form for connect/Need-Help
+* Create Google Form to connect/Need-Help
 * Write Description for each domains and link them with the discord channels
 * Create the **team.html** file
   * You can use the basic structure of **index.html** file